bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-lang/catalog-price-type-lang-get-fields.md

 catalog.priceTypeLang.getFields()
 ```

-This method returns the fields for translating the price type name.
+The method returns the fields for the translation of the price type name.

 ## Parameters